faster-cpython/bench_runner/README.md

 - `name`: The description of the flags to use in the title.
 - `head_flags`: A list of flags to use as the head.
 - `base_flags`: (optional) A list of flags to use as the base.
 By default, this is a default build, i.e. no flags.
 - `runner_map`: (optional) If you need to map a runner to a base in a different runner, you can provide that mapping here.
-For example, with tail-calling, you want to compare runners configured to use clang against runners configured with the "default compiler" for a given platform.
+For example, with tail-calling, you may want to compare runners configured to use clang against runners configured with the "default compiler" for a given platform.
 The mapping is from the "head" runner nickname to the "base" runner nickname.

 For example: